 The MQTT input service can be restarted using

-$ sudo service mqtt_input restart.The MQTT input service runs a
+$ sudo service emoncms_mqtt restart.The Emoncms MQTT service runs the

-Latest log file entries can be viewed via Emoncms web inerface admin or with:
+Latest log file entries can be viewed via Emoncms web interface admin or with:

 The emonPi’s python LCD Service Script subscribes to the ‘Legacy MQTT Topic’ structure to obtain the real-time data to display on the emonPi LCD.